marian42/shapegan/README.md

 In addition, for both representations, there are *generative adversarial networks* that learn to generate novel objects from random latent codes.
 All GANs come in a classic and a Wasserstein flavor.

+# Reproducing the paper

+This section explains how to reproduce the paper "Generative Adversarial Networks and Autoencoders for 3D Shapes".

 ## Data preparation

+To train the model, the meshes in the Shapenet dataset need to be voxelized for the voxel-based approach and converted to SDF point clouds for the point based approach.

+We provide readily prepared datasets for the Chairs, Airplanes and Sofas categories of Shapenet as a [download](https://ls7-data.cs.tu-dortmund.de/shape_net/ShapeNet_SDF.tar.gz).
+The size of that dataset is 71 GB.

+To prepare the data yourself, follow these steps:

+1. install the `mesh_to_sdf` python module.
+2. Download the Shapenet to the `data/shapenet/` directory or create an equivalent symlink.
+3. Review the settings at the top of `prepare_shapenet_dataset.py`.
+The default settings are configured for this task, so you shouldn't need to change anything.
+You can change the dataset category that will be prepared, the default is the chairs category.
+You can disable preparation of either the voxel or point datasets if you only need one of them.
+4. Run `prepare_shapenet_dataset.py`.
+You can stop and resume this script and it will continue where it left off.

+## Training

+### Voxel-based discriminator

+To train the GAN with the 3D CNN discriminator, run

+    python3 train_hybrid_progressive_gan.py iteration=0
+    python3 train_hybrid_progressive_gan.py iteration=1
+    python3 train_hybrid_progressive_gan.py iteration=2
+    python3 train_hybrid_progressive_gan.py iteration=3

+This runs the four steps of progressive growing.
+Each iteration will start with the result of the previous iteration or the most recent result of the current iteration if the "continue" parameter is supplied.
+Add the `nogui` parameter to disable the model viewer during training.
+This parameter should be used when the script is run remotely.

+### Point-based discriminator

 TODO

+Note that the pointnet-based approach currently has a separate implementation of the generator and doesn't work with the visualization scripts provided here.
+The two implementations will be merged soon so that the demos work.

+## Use pretrained generator models

+In the `examples` directory, you find network parameters for the GAN generators trained on chairs, airplanes and sofas with the 3D CNN discriminator.
+You can use these by loading the generator from these files, i.e. in `demo_sdf_net.py` you can change `sdf_net.filename` accordingly.

+TODO: Examples for the pointnet-based GANs will be added soon.

+# Running other 3D deep learning models

+## Data preparation

+Two data preparation scripts are available, `prepare_shapenet_dataset.py` is configured to work specifically with the shapenet dataset.
+`prepare_data.py` can be used with any folder of 3D meshes.
+Both need to be configured depending on what data you want to prepare.
+Most of the time, not all types of data need to be prepared.
+For the DeepSDF network, you need SDF clouds.
+For the remaining networks, you need voxels of resoltuion 32.
+The "uniform" and "surface" datasets, as well as the voxels of other resolutions are only needed for the GAN paper (see the section above).

 ## Training